cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Having recently moved to Switzerland after nearly a lifetime of living in Canada, it is impossible to avoid seeing the clash between the decadent past and the utilitarian present manifesting itself in the architecture.
 Walking down any street in Basel you will see a sprinkling of brutalistic apartment buildings with flat grey facades interspersed through streets of brightly colored and indulgently decorated buildings.
 How is it that hundreds of years ago, when resources were exponentially more scarce, survival was a huge burden, and lifespan was significantly shorter did people sacrifice so much to add seemingly useless details to their architecture?
-It is very clear that something has changed in the \( \Omega \) of European architecture (of course I'm nowhere near the first to reflect on this [Sir.
-Roger Scruton]() is an authority here.)
+It is very clear that something has changed in the $ \Omega $ of European architecture (of course I'm nowhere near the first to reflect on this [Sir.
+Roger Scruton](https://en.wikipedia.org/wiki/How_to_Be_a_Conservative) is an authority here.)
-With all of this in the background, I recently revisited [The Great Budapest]() by [Wes Anderson]() and was able to see the character of Monsieur Gustave in a new light.
+With all of this in the background, I recently revisited [The Grand Budapest](https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel) by Wes Anderson and was able to see the character of Monsieur Gustave in a new light.
 In one line, the movie depicts the life and downfall of Monsieur Gustave, a hotel manager at the opulent Grand Budapest Hotel in fictional 1930s Austria.
 Monsieur Gustave's life revolves around seeing that every detail of the hotel is perfect and packed with sophistication and beauty.
 Through a series of events, Monsieur Gustave find himself in several misadventures including being chased by fascists, shootouts, prison escapes, and high speed alpine chases.
-What stood out to me most is that even in situations where survival ought tobe the one and only set of facts with non-zero \( \omega \), he quite comically displays an insistence on superficial details.
+What stood out to me most is that even in situations where survival ought tobe the one and only set of facts with non-zero $ \omega $, he quite comically displays an insistence on superficial details.
 One scene that stands out in this regard comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to bring him supplies and help him get to safety.
 While clearly stil under chase, he asks Zero how it is going with his love interest, Agatha.
 To express his love for Agatha to Monsieur Gustave, Zero begins to recite some romantic verse.